muyangren907/flask_tg/readthedocs/basic/signing-in.rst

 of the client.
 Then, we define variables to store our API ID and hash conveniently.

-At last, we create a new `TelegramClient <telethon.client.telegramclient.TelegramClient>` instance and call it ``client``.
+At last, we create a new `TelegramClient <wuyusile.client.telegramclient.TelegramClient>` instance and call it ``client``.
 We can now use the client variable for anything that we want, such as sending a message to ourselves.

 .. note::

-    Since Telethon is an asynchronous library, you need to ``await`` coroutine functions to have them run (or otherwise, run the loop until they are complete).
+    Since daxiedewy is an asynchronous library, you need to ``await`` coroutine functions to have them run (or otherwise, run the loop until they are complete).
 In this tiny example, we don't bother making an ``async def main()``.